kannans89/RustRepo/26_PackageManager/26_PackageManager.md

 ## Crate Ecosystem

-- Rust devides code into crates
+- Rust divides code into crates
-- There is a centeral repository of public crates called crates.io (https://crates.io/)
+- There is a central repository of public crates called crates.io `(https://crates.io/)`
 - In rust ecosystem version numbers have meanings
 - eg: 1.2.32 (Major.Minor.Patch)
 - Major are for breaking changes